mbaliura/wordpress-docker/README.md

 Docker and Docker-compose.

 ## How to run
+Rename or copy `.env.example` to `.env`.
+Change env variables if necessary.
 Run Docker contaiters as usually with `docker-compose up` or use shell script:

     $ ./up